k33g/k33g.github.com/_posts/2014-08-09-POLYMER-MOB-PAPER.md

 You can find source code of this second step, here: [https://github.com/metals/copper/tree/master/creation-steps/step-02](https://github.com/metals/copper/tree/master/creation-steps/step-02).

-##Step 03: and now, some action
+## Step 03: and now, some action

 Now I want to display different content in the right panel, when I click on the items in the left pane.
-For this I will use the component `core-pages` (see [http://www.polymer-project.org/docs/elements/core-elements.html#core-pages](http://www.polymer-project.org/docs/elements/core-elements.html#core-pages)).
+For this I will use the component `core-pages` (see [http://www.polymer-project.org/docs/elements/core-elements.html# core-pages](http://www.polymer-project.org/docs/elements/core-elements.html# core-pages)).

 We will once again change our component.